 The Recovery filter was C. R. Bard’s first-generation product introduced in 2003.
 A second-generation device, the Bard G2, arrived in 2005 as a replacement for the Recovery.
 But before Bard replaced the Recovery, the FDA received 300 reports of adverse events linked to the device.
 Results from one study showed about 25 percent of the Recovery filters failed, causing the device to fracture or break apart.
 One patient died at home, although the study did not explain the reason.
 An NBC News investigation linked the device to at least 27 deaths.

 The Bard G2 had a 12 percent failure rate and remained on the market a shorter amount of time than its predecessor.
 Bard stopped selling the Recovery when the G2 arrived on the market in 2005.
 The G2’s successor, the G2 Express, entered the market in 2008.
 One study found all of Bard’s devices experienced a combined 12 percent fracture rate.

 Another study found both of Cook Medical’s filters, the Gunther Tulip and the Celect, had histories of perforating patients’ vena cava wall.
 The perforation often occurred within 71 days of implantation, and the filters migrated out of place in 40 percent of patients.

-Blood thinners carry risks for side effects like uncontrollable bleeding, and in most cases patients who begin blood thinners must take them for the rest of their life.
+The most widely used blood thinner is warfarin, followed by novel oral anticoagulants like Xarelto, Pradaxa and Eliquis.
+Blood thinners carry risks for side effects like uncontrollable bleeding, and in most cases, patients who begin blood thinners must take them for the rest of their lives.